gilch/drython/README.md

 The `[]` isn't a list; it's a **code block**.
 The true boolean has an `iftrue:iffalse:` method that always executes the then-block, but false has a different method *with the same name* that only executes the else-block.
 Is that cool or what?
-Yes, `iftrue:iffasle` is one method, not two, an interesting quirk of Smalltalk is that the arguments can go inside of the method name.
+Yes, `iftrue:iffasle:` is one method, not two.
+An interesting quirk of Smalltalk is that the arguments can go inside of the method name.
 There are also completely separate `iftrue:` and `iffalse:` methods that take one argument each.